rustviz/rustviz-tutorial/src/LifetimeCalc.md

 ## Function Lifetime Parameters
 In addition to lifetime parameters on references, functions can also have generic lifetime parameters.
-Let's look a simple function that takes two references to `i32` and returns the reference to the bigger one.
-Function `max` is explicitly annotated with lifetime `'a`.
+Let's look at a simple function that takes two `i32` references and returns the reference to the larger quantity.
+Function `max` has an explicit lifetime parameter `'a`.

 ```rust
 fn max<'a>(x: &'a i32, y: &'a i32) -> &'a i32{